Skip to content

 A Project of the Robert Wood Johnson Foundation

 National Obesity Monitor

-National obesity data and trends over time, including by age group, sex, race and ethnicity.
-The data cover children as young as 2, all the way up to adults, and come from the National Health and Nutrition Examination Survey (NHANES).
+National childhood obesity rate and adult obesity rate data.
+The feature also illustrate trends over time, including by age group, sex, and race and ethnicity, using data from the National Health and Nutrition Examination Survey (NHANES).

 10-17 Year Olds

 The latest National Survey of Children’s Health finds that 16.2% of U.S. youth ages 10 to 17 have obesity.

 The rate of obesity declined from 15.9% in 2010 to 14.4% in 2018 among 2- to 4-year-olds enrolled in WIC

 High School Students